Scholarships for Continuing Students

 What do we want?

 In this section, you will select 2 of the 3 questions listed below.
-You have up to 250 words to answer your selected questions.
+You have up to 1,500 characters to answer your selected questions.

 Why are we asking you to answer additional short answer questions?